 Beyond this sort of aggregation, some of the most effective museum social media campaigns are built on this same two-way street.
 When given the right platform, visitors and fans will engage with their favorite institutions and become advocates to their social networks.
 The Field Museum gave their prize specimen, SUE the T.Rex, her own Twitter account.
 With this account, the Field goes beyond the broadcast model of tweeting to have real interactions with its most ardent and loyal visitors.
 SUE regularly responds to and retweets posts from her followers, making for a Twitter feed that looks more like a fanzine than a bulletin board.

 Another recent social media campaign that organically evoked a sense of awe from social media communities was January’s #museumsnowballfight.
 Started by social media managers at the Museum of the City of New York and the New-York Historical Society, this simple campaign made a game out of sharing museums’ snow-related objects with the world and ultimately reached people who might not have otherwise considered supporting their local museums.
-You can listen to our interview with the initiators of the snowball fight to hear more about the impact they made.

 The Impact of Impact